 Mark Wahlberg actually banked with us back when he was known as Marky Mark and couldn’t keep his pants up on stage.
-Over the course of about 18 months, I waited on him several times.
+Over about 18 months, I waited on him several times.
 Despite his overnight success, Wahlberg and I are the same age, so we always had things to talk about while I processed his transactions.

 I chose to work in the drive-up window whenever possible because it was the busiest station in the bank, so it was the best way to avoid boredom.